arthurweinmann/tinyveil/README.md

 This library is still in active development.
 Expect a lot of changes.
 I am using it in one of my projects and make it better along the way.

 # Import in my Makefile

+By importing tinyveil.js and committing it into your reposiroty, you create at the same time a correspondance between each version of tinyveil and of your project.
+This way, you can always revert back easily.

 ```Makefile
 .PHONY: fetch-tinyveil